This popular beach resort in the Land of Smiles is out to charm, with something for everyone; here’s the best of Pattaya tourism.

 Having moved from Bangkok to Pattaya six years ago, he has seen this resort city transform into a family-friendly holiday and tourist destination, where everyone feels welcomed.

 “Pattaya has changed quite a lot,” says Quest, who is eager to show us a different side to this resort city he now calls home.
-“There’s a balance between the vibrant city life and beauty of living by the sea.
+“There’s a balance between the vibrant city life and the beauty of living by the sea.
 It is easy to live comfortably here.”

 Tour groups and vacationing families strolling on Beach Road, Pattaya’s main promenade, are spoilt with a vast array of dining and shopping options.
 Bustling open-air markets, street food vendors with their pushcarts and local shops jostle for attention with fancy beach-front shopping malls.